JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 And follow these steps:

+1. Go to the Apps page and create a new one: https://cloud.logto.io/vurfo6/applications/create

 ![LogTo Apps](/blog_img/dev/LogTo/logto-apps.png)

-Create an app withing Logto:
+2. Create a Python app withing Logto:

 ![LogTo Creating an App](/blog_img/dev/LogTo/logto-create-pythonapp.png)